PPCP

 How is a Cooperative different from other preschools?

-A cooperative preschool seeks to create a family environment in which the Director, Teacher and Parents work together in the classroom, participating in the daily operations of the preschool to allow each child to grow and develop according to their individual needs.
-We believe the involvement and commitment of the parents to the co-op reinforces happy learning experiences for the child in one of his or her first ventures away from home.
+A cooperative preschool aims to foster a family environment where the Director, Teacher, and Parents collaborate in the classroom.
+This teamwork in daily operations allows each child to grow and develop according to their individual needs.
+We believe that the involvement and commitment of parents in the co-op enhance joyful learning experiences for children as they embark on one of their first ventures away from home.

-Preschool is a learning experience for parents as well as children.
-Parents may observe and interact with different children as well as watch their own child interact with other children and adults.
-A cooperative preschool nurtures the whole family by helping parents achieve a greater understanding and enjoyment of their own child as they share in this very important chapter in their child's life.
-We adhere to Developmentally Appropriate Practice and a play-based curriculum.
+Preschool serves as a valuable learning experience for both parents and children.
+Parents have the opportunity to observe and interact with various children, as well as witness their own child's interactions with peers and adults.
+Our cooperative preschool nurtures the entire family by helping parents gain a deeper understanding and enjoyment of their child during this significant chapter in their life.
+We adhere to Developmentally Appropriate Practice and a play-based learning curriculum.
+Enrollment is open for those interested in joining our community.
 More info on DAP can be found here.

 What unique opportunities will I have as a parent and how will I assist at the preschool?